 Figure 2.
-Wave function for a vessel at location 0,0 and with incoming waves from the north side..
+Wave function for a vessel at location 0,0 and with incoming waves from the north.

-The first term of the objective function ensures that the coverage is maximized, while the second term ensures that the danger level is minimized.
+The first term of the objective function ensures that the coverage is maximised, while the second term ensures that the danger level is minimised.
 The parameter λ regulates the relative importance accorded to both aspects.
 This parameter is dependent on the type of vessel used.
 For smaller UMS, sea waves present a much higher risk, so λ should be higher.
-For larger vessels, λ can be reduced in order to maximize the coverage mapping quicker.
+For larger vessels, λ can be reduced in order to maximise the coverage mapping more rapidly.